zhz918/Work/README.md

-"This is a repository of programs that I have written that implement a variety of functions."
+This is a repository of programs that I have written that implement a variety of functions.